radiodan/radiodan.github.io/help/tutorials/build-radio.md

 When the radio starts up, make sure you connect to the same network as the radio.
 You can then load the web-based remote control on your computer or phone at [http://radiodan.local](http://radiodan.local).

 Press the power button on the top-right of the web remote control to get started.

+Next steps
+--

+If you want to change the behaviour of your radio, you can [find out more about how the software is organised on the Pi](/help/software/pi-software.html).